Awjin/bookish/_posts/2016-11-04-welcome-to-jekyll.md

 layout: post
 title: Welcome to Jekyll
 tags: Demo
-featured: true
+pinned: true
-blurb: This is a blurb about the post.
-Long blurbs, like this one, wrap nicely.
-Featured posts are not duplicated on the homepage, but they do show up in the archive.
+blurb: "This post is pinned to the homepage.
+To pin a post, add `pinned: true` to the frontmatter.
+Next, write a blurb on how you pinned that post, and add it to the frontmatter, too (as `blurb:`)."
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.